reactwg/react-native-releases/docs/guide-release-testing.md

     - if you are testing RNTester on Android, it has to download the right APK (JSC or Hermes).
 So the job that produces the APKs must have finished successfully.
     - if you are testing RNTestProject, it has to download the maven prebuilts and the Hermes engine for iOS.
 So the jobs that produce those artifacts must have finished successfully.

-Anyway, if any of those prerequisites is not met, the script should output a proper error message.
+If any of those prerequisites is not met, the script should output a proper error message.

+> [!Warning]
+> CI artifacts are only taken from the _last_ commit.
+This means everytime you push to your release branch, you'll have to wait for the artifacts to build again.
+You cannot release test using artifacts from an "older" commit.
+Plan accordingly.

 If you need to build React Native from source, you can skip the `-c` parameter.
 By not passing the CircleCI token, the script falls back to the previous flow, building everything locally.